evannetwork/api-blockchain-core/docs/contracts/container.rst

   container.setContainerShareConfigs(newConfigs, originalConfigs);

-Takes a full share configuration for an accountId or identity (or a list of them), share newly added properties and unshare removed properties from the container.
+Takes a full share configuration for an identity or account (or a list of them), share newly added properties and unshare removed properties from the container.
 Also accepts a list or instance of the original sharing configurations so that duplicated loading can be avoided.

 ----------
 Parameters